Speculation about Sen. Amy Klobuchar prompts political chess at Minnesota Legislature

 "OK, that's my first test.
 I'm not supposed to let you do that," he joked.
 "But go ahead, if you want to clap more that's OK."

-She suggested a couple pieces of Walz’s orders that need to be altered: One blocks people from eating at the bar space in restaurants, the other counts an additional 30 minutes of prep time toward teachers’ instruction hours.
+Among the mandates Haley opposes are orders blocking people from eating in the bar space at restaurants and a rule that counts an additional 30 minutes of prep time toward teachers' instruction hours.

 House Majority Leader Ryan Winkler, DFL-Golden Valley, pushed back at the GOP proposal.
 "The urgency of this moment is not whether Republican politicians should have more ability to nitpick the governor's executive orders," he said, stressing the importance of face masks and other health guidelines.